3rd Trimester

 Ninth month of pregnancy illustration

 You have made it to the final month!
 Your baby is fully developed and putting on the finishing touches before making their grand entrance.
 This month can feel like the longest as you eagerly await meeting your little one.
-Remember that "full term" is anywhere from 37-42 weeks, so be patient if your baby needs a little extra time.
+Remember that full term is anywhere from 37 to 42 weeks, so be patient if your baby needs a little extra time.
 Every day, your body and baby are preparing for the amazing journey of birth.

 Week 37

 Baby's immune system strengthens.
-The skull remains soft with gaps (fontanelles) to ease delivery.
+The skull remains soft with gaps called fontanelles to ease delivery.

 Week 38